12 Jun The 12 Best Strength Training Books Ever Written

 It’s an essential resource to have in the library to understand optimal programming approaches, training in special populations, and the basic principles and concepts of strength.

 As mentioned, I refer back this book very often.

 Essential reading for coaches, trainers, and serious fitness enthusiasts.

 WHY READ THIS BOOK?
 Read this book to have a fundamental and broad understanding on the development of strength.
 All trainers and coaches should have this is their training library.
 Remember the title of this book – The Science and Practice of Strength Training?
 Well, the title upheld it’s promise and that is why it’s necessary reading.

 INTERVENTION by Dan John

 I’ve read every one of Dan’s books – cover to cover – and they are all outstanding pieces of work that are complementary to each other.
-All of Dan’s work is of the highest and are important contributions to literature in strength and performance training.
+I could recommend any of Dan’s books and Easy Strength is already on this list.

 I recommend Intervention as the introduction to the “systems” of Dan John and it will change your approach to coaching and performance.